zouharvi/uds-snlp-tutorial/text-classification-2/main.md

 ![](img/nbayes.png){width=350px}

+. . .

 ## Questions
 - Why is Naive Bayes naive?
+- Why is it Bayesian?
 - What are the pros and cons?
 <!--
 Advantages: Works with lesser training data and less training time